Philly is a steak city, and I’ve spent my fair share of time chasing down the holy grail: cheesesteaks.

 Where: 6222 Bustleton Ave, Philadelphia, PA 19149

 It’s a different kind of Philadelphia steakhouse, one that’s less about picking a single cut and more about trying a little of everything—picanha, linguiça, and bacon-wrapped chicken all make their way around the dining room.
+I couldn’t get enough of it.

-Beyond the meats, the buffet offers plenty of classic Brazilian sides, like hearts of palm, salpicão (a Brazilian-style chicken salad), avocado salad, and fresh fruits.
+Beyond the meats, the buffet has plenty of classic Brazilian sides that I really enjoyed, like hearts of palm, salpicão (a Brazilian-style chicken salad), avocado salad, and fresh fruits.
+There’s even a solid selection of seafood and vegetarian dishes, which I appreciated since not all steakhouses in Philadelphia offer that.

 Del Frisco’s Double Eagle Steakhouse